ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 Each leaf node in a prefix tree represents a specific mapping from search key to value, while each parent node represents some prefix which all search keys in the subtree headed by that node have in common.
-The prefix that a parent node represents is based on the its **midpoint** and the **first unspecified byte** of the search key.
+The prefix that a parent node represents is based on its **midpoint** and the **first unspecified byte** of the search key.

 The first unspecified byte of a search key is the first byte that has not been uniquely identified in the course of searching the tree.
-Initially, this will be the leftmost byte of the search key.
+Initially in a search, this will be the leftmost byte of the search key.
 The midpoint of a parent node is a byte value, chosen by the Transparency Log, that bisects the possible values for the first unspecified byte: If a search key's first unspecified byte is less than